brianlan/vln-data-prep/SAGE3D_REFACTOR_PLAN.md

 roughly 8–10 base days and can ship standalone; the primary monolith/readability goal is not complete until Phases 3–5 land.

-## Corrections logged across eight review passes
+## Corrections logged across nine review passes

 - Cumulative-distance idiom: **3** sites (not 4); `cumulative_distances`
   unification deferred out of "verbatim" Phase 3a.
 - `2048`: collision-query batch (not pathfinding); preserved through refactor.